VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -remoteRead.tlsServerName string
     	Optional TLS server name to use for connections to -remoteRead.url.
 By default the server name from -remoteRead.url is used
   -remoteRead.url vmalert
     	Optional URL to VictoriaMetrics or vmselect that will be used to restore alerts state.
 This configuration makes sense only if vmalert was configured with `remoteWrite.url` before and has been successfully persisted its state.
-E.g. http://127.0.0.1:8428
+E.g. http://127.0.0.1:8428.
+See also -remoteRead.disablePathAppend
   -remoteWrite.basicAuth.password string
     	Optional basic auth password for -remoteWrite.url -remoteWrite.basicAuth.passwordFile string